Noduko/InfoHUD/README.md

 ## ■ Introduction:

-ShowSet is a Windower addon for Final Fantasy XI that provides a customizable HUD displaying your gear modes (Normal, Accuracy, DT, etc.), accuracy%, visually track your COR rolls and set an automatic Weapon Skill mode.
+ShowSet (tentative name) is a Windower addon for Final Fantasy XI that provides a customizable HUD displaying your gear modes (Normal, Accuracy, DT, etc.), accuracy%, visually track your COR rolls and set an automatic Weapon Skill mode.

 There are 2 HUDs:
 - ShowSet (displays your accuracy, Idle/Engage set mode and AutoWS)